Melbourne–Voyager collision

-Increasing pressure over the results of the first Royal Commission, along with allegations by former Voyager executive officer Peter Cabban that Captain Duncan Stevens was unfit for command, prompted a second Royal Commission in 1967: the only time in Australian history that two Royal Commissions have been held to investigate the same incident.
-Although Cabban's claims revolved primarily around Stevens' drinking to excess, the second Royal Commission found that Stevens was unfit to command for medical reasons.
-Consequently, it was argued the findings of the first Royal Commission were based on incorrect assumptions, and Robertson and his officers were not to blame for the collision.
-Despite this assertion the two crews continued to experience responsibility for the collision based on false assumptions made by John Spicer in the face of legitimate evidence at both royal commissions that the collision was a freak accident, the reason for which had not been determined.
+Increasing pressure over the results of the first Royal Commission, along with allegations that Captain Duncan Stevens was unfit for command, prompted a second Royal Commission in 1967.
+It was the only time in Australian history that two Royal Commissions had been held to investigate the same incident.
+The second Royal Commission found that Stevens was unfit to command for medical reasons.